voxmea/conduit/doc/conduit.rst

 Conduit and the modeler contract
 --------------------------------

-- Nothing here that can't be done with other frameworks, with enough time and effort
+- Nothing here that can not be done with other frameworks, with enough time and effort
 - Conduit makes this natural

 Overhead
 --------

-Call speed relative to non-inlined direct call (c-style call)
+Call speed relative to non-inlined direct call (c-style call) - typical impact to simulation runtime is minimal

 .. image:: conduit-speed-test.png
     :align: center
+    :height: 800px

 ..
     Note that it's probably doing some devirtualization (but is not inlining actual call)